Iambian/acetones/readme.md

 Progress
 --------
-* Core filled out with official instructions.
-SOME TESTED.
+* Core tested (via nestest) to work correctly for all official instructions.
 * Opcode disassembler with all known instructions.
-SOME TESTED.
-PROBABLY WORKS.
-* Memory can now be mapped to RAM or ROM.
-Sort of.
-No hardware
-* Test rig set up to map memory to a character display.
+This has been hacked backwards and forwards to make it Do The Thing, which is basically the only thing you're seeing at the moment.
+* ROM files up to 48KB can now be converted via .IPYNB test script.
+* Converted ROM files loads using generic machinery.
+Pls don't put any ROM other than nestest on the calc.
+It can't tell the difference; it'll just load the first thing that looks like a ROM file.
+Everything else has been rigged to debug specifically for nestest and they'll get super confused.
+* Partially implemented Mapper 0.
+I still haven't implemented a PPU, so... yeah.